helenahan37/LUYINGHAN_T2A2/README.md

    GRANT ALL ON SCHEMA public TO vg_dev;
    ```

-9. Install the required packages:
+9. cd into the 'src' folder and install the required packages:

    ```
    pip3 install -r requirements.txt
    ```

-10. cd into the 'src' folder and run the following command to reset the database tables:
+10. Run the following command to reset the database tables:

     ```
     flask db drop && flask db create && flask db seed